-While your choice of a gaming monitor will be influenced by a lot of factors: the games you play, console you use and your budget, the general gaming monitor specs that you should keep in mind are resolution, refresh rate, HDMI bandwidth.
+Your choice of gaming monitor may be influenced by a lot of factors: the games you play, the console you use, and your budget.
+In any case, the main gaming monitor specs that you should keep in mind are resolution, refresh rate, and HDMI bandwidth.

 A general rule when buying a gaming monitor is that you should not buy anything less than 1920 x 1080 pixels, also known as Full HD or 1080P.
 Many competitive gamers up to these days prefer 1080P since it is not too demanding to the system, and allows them to play more effectively.

-If you want to truly enjoy the capabilities of your 4K with HDR, it is crucial to choose a monitor with HDMI 2.0 or a later version.
-HDMI version 2.0 provides a bigger bandwidth capacity and it can transfer more data in a certain fixed period.
-HDMI 2.0 can deliver up to 60 frames of 4K content per second without compromising the quality.
-That is something older version cannot do.
+The Xbox One X and PS4 Pro are technically 4K-capable consoles.
+If you want to truly enjoy their capabilities, it is crucial to choose a monitor with HDMI 2.0 or later version.
+HDMI version 2.0 provides bigger bandwidth and can transfer more data.
+HDMI 2.0 can deliver up to 60 frames of 4K content without compromising quality.
+That is something older versions of HDMI cannot do.

 If you are playing first person shooter, fighting, or racing games, the speed of refreshing images on your screen is crucial.
 The faster the screen refreshes the images, the better you perform because the image on the screen to keep up with your fastest movements.
 For these highly competitive kinds of games like CS:GO, Call of Duty, Battlefield or FIFA, faster refresh rate is usually believed to be beneficial.